fuweijie/fuweijie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Weijie Fu is a last-year Ph.D. student at School of Computer Science and Information in Hefei University of Technology (HFUT).
 He is working at the Lab of Media Computing (LMC) under the supervision of Prof. [Meng Wang](https://sites.google.com/view/meng-wang/home) (Fellow, IEEE).
 Before this, he received my B.S. degree in electronics and information engineering at Hefei University of Technology in 2015.
-<b>Currently, He is looking for an (industrial) research job on machine learning and computer vision.
+His research interests include large-scale machine learning and interpretable & robust deep learning. <b>Currently, He is looking for an (industrial) research job on machine learning and computer vision.
 Feel free to drop him an email!</b>

-# Research Interests
-Large-scale Machine Learning
-<br>Interpretable and Robust Deep Learning

 # Experience